LeightonSmallshire/Crypto/README.md

  Alice and Bob generate private keys A and B respectively.

- Both Alice and Bob start at the same starting state G, and 'step' a number of times -their private respecting keys.
+ Both Alice and Bob start at the same starting state G, and 'step' a number of times -their respective private keys.

  When Alice and Bob exchange keys, the starting state G is substituted for the other's public key and 'stepped' their own private key's number of times.

  When done, the starting state G has been put through the function or 'stepped' A + B number of times in total, regardless of whether it was stepped A times or B times first.

 They both arrive at the same, and hence shared, secret.

 Therefore, as long as a function is difficult to reverse, the initial states are safe to be revealed to the public and it being run A times _then_ B times is always equivalent to B times _then_ A times, then the function can be used in this scenario.
 _This does not necessarily mean that the function will provide cryptographic security.